 - Sales – what happens when people like your work enough to pay you for it.

 - Marketing – the process of you letting people who might like your work know enough about it, and see enough examples, that they want to pay you for it.

 Unlearn marketing and reboot your mindset

-Communicate with people while wearing your creator’s hat.
+Communicate with people while wearing your creator’s hat and tell them your real, human story.
 That’s probably the reason they liked you in the first place, and it’s part of the biggest advantage you have over mass marketers.
 Be whatever delicious treat that you are, not standard bland fare.

 Get a hybrid blend of consulting and service, mixed up however you need it.